HarlonWang/HandyTabBar/README.md

 # HandyTabBar
-A simple and useful common tab bar will coming soon
+A simple and useful common tab bar will coming soon...